suyash-rgb/PresencePulse/README.md

   - Fetch data for the most attentive and least attentive students and plot bar graphs.
   - Fetch attendance trend data and plot a line chart.

+### 6. Recording Attendance and Automated Mailing (GAS)

+- **Description**: This Google Apps Script (GAS) automates the process of recording attendance and sending personalized emails based on attendance status updates in a Google Sheet.

+- **Email Trigger**:
+  The script automatically triggers when a student's attendance status is updated in the "Attendance" sheet.
+- **Send Email**:
+  Depending on the attendance status ("Present" or "Absent"), it sends a personalized email with relevant content, such as:
+  - Notes from the session.
+  - Session recording links.
+  - A reminder for follow-up actions, if applicable.

 # Contributing